Why Landscape Weed Barrier Fabric is Ugly & WastefulSeptember 26, 2012

 One of my first DIY projects involved installing a pea gravel pathway around some raised beds.
 We took the advice of the box store salespeople and purchased a roll of miraculous weed barrier to install under the gravel.
 And, we’ve regretted it ever since.

-The pea gravel itself was a mistake, but that’s a post for another day.
+The pea gravel itself was a mistake, but that’s a post

 Over the years, weeds readily seeded into the pathway.
 Every time we pulled a weed from the path, soil came up with it, and the barrier below ripped.
 So, as more soil mixed into the gravel path, more weeds germinated in it despite compaction, which makes pulling weeds hard.
 As we made more rips in the fabric, its raggedy edges began waving in the wind looking like an exposed landfill under our garden paths and beds.
 Oh, and some bits even became tripping hazards as an extra bonus.